 Shopping online?
 New tool offers fraud protection

-Final, Pay with Privacy and Token Payments are three of the companies that offer virtual cards.
+Pay with Privacy and Token Payments are two of the companies that offer virtual cards.
 They act like an ordinary payment card, but they expire after a single use or can be used only at a specific merchant.

-I downloaded the Token Payments app to see exactly how it works!
+I downloaded the Token Payments app in November 2017 to see exactly how it worked!
 This was my experience…

 How to sign up for Token